nrfconnect/sdk-nrf/samples/app_event_manager_profiler_tracer/README.rst

    :local:
    :depth: 2

-The Application Event Manager profiling tracer sample demonstrates the functionality of profiling :ref:`app_evt_mgr` events using the :ref:`profiler` and the :ref:`app_evt_mgr_profiler_tracer` modules.
+The Application Event Manager profiling tracer sample demonstrates the functionality of profiling :ref:`app_event_manager` events using the :ref:`profiler` and the :ref:`app_event_manager_profiler_tracer` modules.

 Requirements
 ************